arminmoin/ML-Quadrat/README.md

 java -jar SmartPingPongCfg-1.0.0-jar-with-dependencies.jar
 ```
 <a name="maven"></a>
-## How to use ML2 as a Maven dependency?
+## ML2 Maven Artifacts

-Add the following to your pom.xml:
+You can find the Maven artifacts of ML2 at https://oss.sonatype.org (e.g., search for the groupid: io.github.arminmoin).
+You may add the dependencies to your pom.xml file.
+For instance, add the following to your pom.xml:

 ```
 <dependency>
   <groupId>io.github.arminmoin</groupId>